ballerina-platform/module-ballerinax-aws.sqs/examples/fifo-queue/Fifo Queue.md

-# FIFO Queue Example with AWS SQS
+# Using FIFO Queue with AWS SQS

 This example demonstrates how to use the Ballerina AWS SQS connector to work with FIFO queues.
 It covers;